 We aim to travel from last night’s camp, which sat at 3800 meters, to the highest pass of the trek, 4800 meters.
-There will be rocky steps and steep inclines the entire six hours to the top.
-Mounted on this horse-donkey in a makeshift saddle with no stirrups, I contemplate the danger of this situation and am filled with anxiety.
+There will be rocky steps and steep inclines for the entire six hours to the top.
+Mounted on this horse donkey in a makeshift saddle with no stirrups, I contemplate the danger of this situation and am filled with anxiety.

 Poor thing, carrying my big ass plus herself up this steep ass mountainside.
-I’ve been instructed to lean forward as Carmelita, the horse-donkey’s name, climbs.
-Doing this cuts off my airway, which is already struggling for oxygen at this altitude anyway.
+I’ve been instructed to lean forward as Carmelita, the horse donkey’s name, climbs.
+Doing this cuts off my airway, which is already struggling for oxygen at this altitude.

 She heaves, I heave, doing my best to relieve the load on this poor animal by assuming the uncomfortable position I’ve been instructed.
-Trying not to scrape my legs or feet on the sharp rocks as we pass and using what little core strength I have to stay upright.
-Carmelita farts a few bellowing gas puffs in a row and we laugh, the young man pulling the beats forward and I, breaking the tension of the journey.
+Trying not to scrape my legs or feet on the sharp rocks as we pass, I use what little core strength I have to stay upright.
+Carmelita farts a few bellowing gas puffs in a row and the porter and I both laugh.

 I don’t typically “scream like a girl”.
 That is to say the assumed high-pitched, running for my life in a horror movie type scream.
 Mine has always sounded more like the grunting of a disturbed mother bear coming out of hibernation.
-But 4600 meters up, teetering on the edge of this steep mountain, I’m miraculously doing just that.
+But 4600 meters up, teetering on the edge of this steep mountain, I’m miraculously screaming like a girl.

-We break at a lagoon for a food break.
+We break at a lagoon for food.
 The prepared lunch bag: an apple, a cheese sandwich, a chocolate bar, and a mango juice box.
 Prepared for us before leaving camp by the porters.
 I’m not hungry.
 I can barely breathe let alone eat anything right now but I know I will require the calories for energy as we continue.

 Swiping the apple and mango juice, I hand the rest of the bag’s contents to the young local pulling this horse.
 I realize I never asked his name.
 He never asked mine either, so I’m contented.
-The poor thing stuck with the task of getting the equivalent of two donkeys to the peak before the weather takes a nasty turn.
+The poor thing is stuck with the task of getting the equivalent of two donkeys to the peak before the weather takes a nasty turn.
 I figure, surely, he must be hungry.

 The young man, not fazed by the height, weather, or the effects of the altitude one bit, is grateful and eats it immediately.
 He wears open-toe sandals through mud, up the rocks, through the wet grass and snowfall.
 I reflect on this as I feed the apple to Carmelita before she’s led to a stream to drink the fresh water.
 I pivot and turn my face to the sky and fight the urge to speak my internal question out loud.
-Why in the heck made me think hiking the Lares Trek would be fun?
+Why in the heck did I think hiking the Lares Trek would be fun?
 World Wonder be damned, this is about the dumbest thing I’ve held myself accountable to completing thus far!